Joe’s Blog: Snow coming over the weekend (THU-11/23)

-For the KC area…the seasons 1st accumulating snow is likely.
-On average this happens on November 28th, with our 1st inch on average on December 13th.
-We should certainly get one of these, and perhaps both over the weekend
+For the KC area… the season’s first accumulating snow is likely.
+On average this happens on November 28th, with our first inch on average on December 13th.
+We should certainly get one of these, and perhaps both over the weekend.

 Today: Increasing higher clouds but overall mostly sunny and pleasant with highs approaching 50°